 The one thing most people say to people with bipolar or any form of depressive mental illness is “Snap out of it!”.
 And here’s the honest truth.
 You can snap out of it.
 Most of the time, people do, but at a cost.
 When you are sad, your brain changes its chemical make-up to create the feeling of sadness and, on a more extreme scale, depression.
 But on normal days, your brain is in default mode without any negativity.
 When you are clinically depressed however, that sadness is your default state.

 (If you or your family and friends are experiencing suicidal ideation, tendencies, or trauma associated with mental illnesses, please contact your local helpline.
+For further resources, please check my link and resources page.
 If you do not know how to contact you local helpline, you are free to contact me on my contact page, and I will do my best to locate a helpline for you.)